Saint Giles: Veneration

+Saint Giles, Abbot, by Bartolomé Román, Museo del Prado, Madrid.

 The town of St-Gilles-du-Gard sprang up around the abbey allegedly founded by him in the 7th century.
 That abbey (which was rededicated to him in the 10th century) remained the centre of his cult, which was particularly strong in Languedoc, even after a rival body of Saint Giles appeared at Toulouse.

-His cult spread rapidly far and wide throughout Europe in the Middle Ages, as is witnessed by the churches and monasteries dedicated to him in France, Spain, Germany, Poland, Hungary, Slovakia, and Great Britain; by the numerous manuscripts in prose and verse commemorating his virtues and miracles; and especially by the vast concourse of pilgrims who from all Europe flocked to his shrine.
 He was one of the most popular saints in the Middle Ages.
+His cult spread rapidly far and wide throughout Europe, as is witnessed by the churches and monasteries dedicated to him in present-day France, Spain, Germany, Poland, Hungary, Slovakia, and Great Britain; by the numerous manuscripts in prose and verse commemorating his virtues and miracles; and especially by the vast concourse of pilgrims who flocked to his shrine.

 In 1562, the relics of the saint were secretly transferred to Toulouse to protect them from the Huguenots and the level of pilgrimages declined.
 The restoration of most of the relics to the abbey of Saint-Gilles-du-Gard in 1862 and the publicized rediscovery of his former tomb there in 1865 helped the pilgrimages recommence.

 Saint Giles is the patron saint of people with disabilities and is also invoked as a saint for childhood fears, convulsions, depression, particularly in Normandy, for example in Eure Iville, Saint-Germain-Village or Bernay or in Calvados, Gilles Touques.
 In medieval art, he is depicted with his symbol, the hind (female deer).
 His emblem is also an arrow.
 Giles is one of the Fourteen Holy Helpers, and the only non-martyr, initially invoked as protection against the Black Death.
 His feast day is 1 September.

 Besides Saint-Gilles-du-Gard, nineteen other cities bear his name.
-Cities that possess relics of St. Giles include Saint-Gilles, Toulouse and many other French cities; Antwerp, Brugge and Tournai in Belgium; Cologne and Bamberg in Germany (known as Egidien); Rome and Bologna in Italy; Prague in the Czech Republic; and Esztergom in Hungary.
-Giles is also the patron saint of Edinburgh, the capital of Scotland, where St. Giles' High Kirk is a prominent landmark.
+Cities that possess relics of St. Giles include Saint-Gilles, Toulouse and many other French cities; Antwerp, Brugge and Tournai in Belgium; Cologne and Bamberg in Germany (known as Egidien); Rome and Bologna in Italy; Prague in the Czech Republic.
+Giles is also the patron saint of Edinburgh, the capital of Scotland, where St. Giles' High Kirk is a prominent landmark and patron Saint of Elgin in north east Scotland.
 He is also the patron saint of Graz, Nuremberg, Osnabrück, Sankt Gilgen, Brunswick, Wollaberg, Saint-Gilles (Brussels Capital Region), Sint-Gillis-Waas and Poprad.
 In 1630, the church of Sant'Egidio in Trastevere in Rome was dedicated to him, and which since 1968 has housed the lay Community of Sant'Egidio.

 The centuries-long presence of Crusaders, many of them of French origin, left the name of Saint Giles in some locations in the Middle East.
 Raymond of St Gilles lent his name to St. Gilles Castle (Qala'at Sanjil) in Tripoli, Lebanon.

 Giles of Provence is remembered in the Church of England with a commemoration on 1 September.